score-json/inc_nlohmann_json/TSF/trustable/assertions/TA-DATA_CONTEXT.md

 - Are all data changes traceable?
   - **Answer**:  Yes, for test data.
 Updates to `TSF/MemoryEfficientTestResultData.db` are performed by CI workflows and committed to the `save_historical_data` branch, so Git history records each change.
 - Are concurrent changes correctly managed and resolved?
   - **Answer**: Largely yes for test data.
-The ubuntu workflow uses a concurrency group that cancels in-progress runs for the same ref, so typically only one job updates the persistent database at a time and remaining conflicts would surface as failed pushes and require manual resolution.
+The ubuntu workflow uses a concurrency group that cancels in-progress runs for the same reference, so typically only one job updates the persistent database at a time and remaining conflicts would surface as failed pushes and require manual resolution.
 - Is data accessible only to intended parties?
   - **Answer**: Since the library is open source, there are no unintended parties.
 - Are any subsets of our data being published?
-  - **Answer**: Yes, the collected data are publicly available.
+  - **Answer**: Yes, as a proof of concept, CI test result data is committed to the `save_historical_data` branch in the SQLite database `TSF/MemoryEfficientTestResultData.db`, which is publicly accessible via this GitHub repository.